GoogleChrome/developer.chrome.com/site/en/blog/scroll-animation-performance-case-study/index.md

 In the past, the only way to create scroll-driven animations was to respond to the scroll event on the main thread.
 This caused two major problems:

-- Scrolling is performed on a separate process and therefore delivers scroll events asynchronously.
+- Scrolling is performed on a separate thread and therefore delivers scroll events asynchronously.
 - Main thread animations are [subject to jank](/blog/inside-browser-part3/#updating-rendering-pipeline-is-costly).

 This makes creating performant scroll-driven animations that are in-sync with scrolling impossible or very difficult.